 Supplements for Dry Skin

-To combat dry skin, try adding Prudence Skin and Coat or Alaska Naturals Salmon Oil or Pollock Oil for increased omega-3 fatty acid intake, which is a strong anti-inflammatory.
+To combat dry skin, try adding Prudence Skin and Coat or Brilliant Salmon Oil for increased omega-3 fatty acid intake, which is a strong anti-inflammatory.
 They also help maintain the health of your dog’s skin and coat on a molecular level.
 Both supplements are in liquid form.
 You simply squirt a drop (or more depending on your dog’s size) on top of your dog’s food.
 They typically love the taste too.

 You’ll want to try skin and coat supplements for a 60-day period in order to be able to notice the benefits.
 If for some reason the dry skin persists after trialing the supplements and your vet has ruled out any of the serious underlying issues like an autoimmune disorder, try switching your dog’s food to a higher quality food.
 Or if you’re already feeding a high-quality dog food, try changing the formula to incorporate a different protein.
 Any of our Feed Team members will be happy to help you select a new food for your pup!